 Engineering THE LAW, Inc. equips people with the knowledge and skills to effectively advocate their issues before state legislatures and executive agencies.
 Hundreds of organizations, corporations, public interest groups, and individuals have increased their chances of winning in the state legislature by using our materials.
 It would be our privilege to assist you in your legislative efforts by sharing with you methods developed over years of lobbying in state houses across the United States.
 We are also available to help you design and implement your own state lobbying campaign.

 Robert L. Guyer established Engineering THE LAW, Inc. (ETL) in 1997 and serves as its President.
-Engineering THE LAW, Inc. increases the state lobbying capabilities of corporations, associations, and individuals through teaching the skills necessary for effective state government affairs.
+Engineering THE LAW, Inc. increases the state lobbying capabilities of corporations, associations, unions, and individuals through teaching the skills necessary for effective state government affairs.

 Prior to establishing ETL, Mr. Guyer served in the law department of the Ralston Purina Company as Legislative Counsel and Assistant Director, State Government Affairs.
 He was Manager of Legislative Affairs for Energizer Power Systems, a subsidiary of Eveready Battery Company, Inc., Legislative Affairs Manager for Gates Energy Products, Inc., a subsidiary of Gates Rubber Company, and, as a contract lobbyist, Director of Legislative and Regulatory Affairs for the 501(c)(4), Rechargeable Battery Recycling Corporation.

 He chaired the Legislative Committee of the Portable Rechargeable Battery Association (PRBA), an organization of the worldï¿½s top manufacturers of cordless electronics.
 He managed PRBAï¿½s lobbying activities in 20 states and Washington, D.C.